kmaida/angular-mediacheck/README.md

 ## Changelog

+* 11/28/2017 - update samples and README to verify Angular 5 compatibility
 * 03/24/2017 - rename repo to `angular-mediacheck` to match Angular branding guidelines and honor release of Angular 4
 * 03/23/2017 - simplified code in helper service and in components
 * 03/01/2017 - cleaned up code to comply with angular-cli rc linting rules